Action Shooting

 The International Defensive Pistol Association (IDPA):

 Since its inception in 1996, IDPA has risen to fill the self-defense niche on today's shooting-sports menu.
-The organization now numbers tens of thousands of in over three dozen foreign countries.
-We have been formally affiliated with IDPA since 2007.
-So what exactly is IDPA?
-To quote directly from the rule book: "Defensive Pistol shooting as a sport is quite simply the use of practical equipment, including full-charge service ammunition, to solve simulated 'real world' self-defense scenarios."
+The organization now numbers tens of thousands in over three dozen foreign countries.
+Harvard Sportsmen’s Club has hosted an IDPA club since 2007.
+So, what exactly is IDPA?
+To quote directly from the rule book: "Defensive Pistol shooting as a sport is quite simply the use of practical equipment to solve simulated 'real world' self-defense scenarios."

 UNITED STATES PRACTICAL SHOOTING ASSOCIATION (USPSA/IPSC)